“We the people”: Migrant Waves in the Making of America

 - How does learning about Arizona inform how teachers conceptualize the formation of their home states?

-The major themes are connecting history to the migrations of people in shaping state and national identity and understanding inquiry processes and research strategies in the humanities.
+The major themes are connecting history to the migrations of people in shaping state and national identity, reclaiming silenced stories, and understanding inquiry processes and strategies in the humanities.